 I mean, I have some cast iron pans that I use.
 Frying pans.
 And I have one that was my mom's.
 And actually my boyfriend also has one that was his mom's, and we kind of treasure them.
 And we take really good care them and we put oil on them.
 I think that there are beautiful things that can be used for many, many generations.
 So I prefer-- I like old stuff that's well-made and good.
 Yeah?

-Audience: You may have already addressed this, [INAUDIBLE] what [INAUDIBLE] plastic lines the inside of the to-go cups that you might get at Starbucks--
+Audience: You may have already addressed this, but I was wondering if you knew what sort of plastic lines the inside of the to-go cups that you might get at Starbucks--

 Dianna Cohen: So plastic to-go cups.
 That's fun.
 I think I had seen somebody who came in with one.
 I was going to have him hold it up.
 There you go.
 There it is.
 So plastic to-go cups.
 What you have to know about-- sorry, paper to-go cups.

 What need to know is that they are made with a certain percentage of plastic.
 And it turns out that they have to be because, otherwise they would leak.
 I also just learned in the last year, and I was pretty shocked by this, but the tops-- can you hold that up again for a second?
 The to-go tops on these are not just made out of plastic, they're made out of compressed polystyrene.

 And polystyrene, or as it's also known as Styrofoam as one of the brand names for it, it gives off a neurotoxin.
 So I would also encourage you not to take those tops on cups.

 Audience: Would you talk a little bit more about the brief comment that you made about the fibers from synthetic fabric [INAUDIBLE]?